eniscakircali/Colour-Up-Game/Colour Up/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## About Game

+Game has three mods and each mods has the same qualities.

+In the classic mode, you have thirty seconds to click the correct buttons.
+If you would click on the wrong button there is no need to worry about it, you can keep playing.

+In the Decrease - Increase mode, you have five seconds to click the correct buttons.
+But if you would click on the wrong button you will get punished with minus three seconds.
+However, for each correct answer, you would get plus a second.

+In the Bomb mode, you have three seconds to click the correct buttons.
+You have no right to click the wrong buttons and for each correct answer, you would get plus a second.